huijing/slides/56-imagecon-2019/README.md

 I won't go into details of the actual LZW algorithm, but it encodes the image by creating a dictionary of repeated sequences of colours and could achieve much better compression rates than any prior image format.

-The first photo of a band published on the internet was a promotional shot for Les Horribles Cernettes, a particle physics parody pop group led by Michele de Gennaro.
-Proving that scientists do have fun, as well as a sense of humour.
-What format was this photo in?
+The first photo of a band published on the internet was a promotional shot for Les Horribles Cernettes, a particle physics parody pop group at CERN.
+And what format was this photo in?
 GIF.
 This was back in 1992 on the World Wide Web browser.
 So it's definitely no surprise that when Mosaic was released in 1993, it launched with support for 2 image formats, GIF and JPEG.

 ## Joint Photographic Experts Group (JPEG)